Product Photography of Vases á la Dutch Golden Age

 A styled product photo is in its essence a still life image.
-And when it comes to still lifes of flowers and vases, who better to draw inspiration from than The Old Masters of the Dutch Golden Age?
+So when it comes to product photography of vases and flowers, where better to seek inspiration than the floral still lifes of the Dutch Golden Age?

 The Old Masters of the Dutch Golden Age could paint flowers like there was no tomorrow.
 Flowers so lush you’d want to sink your teeth in them.
 There was no doubt who the star in the painting was, the flowers.